primitive/primitiveone/README.md

 # Primitive One Theme
-A WordPress REST API Theme
+A Headless WordPress (REST) Theme

-Built with Node.js, React 16 and Frontity.
+Created with a little magic borrowed from Node.js, React 16 and Frontity.
 With a little help from our friends: Bootstrap 4, GSAP and ScrollMagic.

 1st Release (September 16, 2019):
 Deployed to Zeit Now
-Include Google analytics
+Google analytics

 2nd Release (October 01, 2019):